sourcecode347/anti-browser-ddos-protection/README.md

 == Installation ==

-1. Upload the `anti-ddos-protection` folder to the `/wp-content/plugins/` directory, or install the plugin directly through the WordPress plugins screen.
+1. Upload the `anti-browser-ddos-protection` folder to the `/wp-content/plugins/` directory, or install the plugin directly through the WordPress plugins screen.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. **Disable any WordPress caching plugins** (e.g., WP Super Cache, W3 Total Cache) to ensure the Anti Browser DDoS Protection functions correctly, as caching plugins may bypass DDoS protection checks.
 4. **Enable Browser Caching** using a service like Cloudflare and set DNS Records Proxy Status to Proxied.